 It’s no surprise.
 How often have you felt “body dissatisfaction” after a persistent or unexpected breakout?
 How can you not wrestle with self-esteem problems when you’re embarrassed to leave the house without spending an hour covering your face with careful makeup?

 Then compound your anxiety with a constant stream of airbrushed models and Photoshopped beauty standards.
 Everywhere you look, you’re presented with a standard of beauty that feels distant and impossible to achieve.

 If the appearance of your skin is contributing to depression, you aren’t silly, or weak, or overreacting.
 And you’re also not alone.

-When I was in college, a very cute boy asked me on a date.
-I. Was.
-Ecstatic.
-I donned a stylish outfit, curled my hair, and put on a moderate amount of makeup.
+In college, I was ecstatic when a cute boy asked me on a date.
+That night I dressed up, curled my hair, and put on a moderate amount of makeup, thinking,

 Guys don’t like girls with a cake face.

 But from what I’d heard, they didn’t like girls with acne either, so I tried to find a midway point.

 We went out to dinner, and I ordered a soda.
 The server had barely left the table before my date looked at me and said, “You know, if you stop drinking soda, your acne will clear up.”

 I was mortified.
 I tried to keep up appearances throughout dinner, but I ended the night crying into my pillow.
 I stopped dating for a while after that.

 The possibility of feeling depressed by your troubled skin may seem obvious.
 And it’s no question: acne can definitely cause depression.
 But what about the other way around?
 Can depression cause acne?